Kingfisher County, Oklahoma: Politics

-At the presidential level, Kingfisher County has voted predominantly Republican; the last Democrat to claim the majority of the popular vote was Franklin D. Roosevelt in 1936.
+At the presidential level, Kingfisher County has voted predominantly Republican; the last Democratic presidential nominee to carry the county was Franklin D. Roosevelt in 1936.

 Economy

 Agriculture has been the mainstay of the county since the area was opened for settlement in 1899.
 Wheat and rye have been the most important crops.
 Oil and gas exploration became important to the county economy during the 1920s, especially in that part of the county around Hennessey, Cashion and Dover.
 Roxana was a boomtown during that period, but quickly declined its population peaked at one thousand people.
 It is now considered a ghost town.

 Education

 Kingfisher Academy, affiliated with the Congregational Church, was established in Kingfisher well before statehood.
 It remained open between 1890 and 1894.
 In 1895, the Association of Congregational Churches of Oklahoma Territory chartered Kingfisher College, and opened it for instruction on September 2, 1895.

 NRHP sites

 The following sites in Kingfisher County are listed on the National Register of Historic Places: